Dress and Grooming Code (All Grade Levels)

 - No shoes with wheels

-- Must wear or groom hair in such a way that the style is not distracting to the school environment
+- Must wear hair in such a way that the style is not distracting to the school environment

 - Clothing items must be free of pictures, emblems and/or writings that are lewd or obscene